DataHaskell/docs/_posts/2016-10-19-current-environment.md

 - Markov Chain Monte Carlo
   - **declarative** [](https://hackage.haskell.org/package/declarative){:.hackage} : A simple combinator language for Markov transition operators that are useful in MCMC.
-  - **mwc-probability**  [](https://hackage.haskell.org/package/mwc-probability){:.hackage} : A simple probability distribution type, where distributions are characterized by sampling functions.

 - Quantiles, etc.
   - **tdigest** [](https://hackage.haskell.org/package/tdigest){:.hackage} : A new data structure for accurate on-line accumulation of rank-based statistics such as quantiles and trimmed means.